-All required materials — including SSAR (Self-reported Student Academic Record), exam scores and recommendation — must be postmarked or transmitted by the deadline.
+All required materials — including your transcript or SSAR (Self-reported Student Academic Record) and exam scores (official or self-reported) — must be postmarked or transmitted by the deadline.

 1. Send us a copy of your National Merit Finalist Certificate to assist us in identifying you as a possible candidate for this Scholarship Program.

 2. If you qualify for this program, it will supersede all other New College of Florida scholarship offers.